Home » Practice Areas » Nashville Family Lawyers » High-Asset Divorce

 - Addressing any concerns about child support payments

 One of the biggest concerns in a high-asset divorce is a couple’s ownership interest in a private business at the time of a divorce settlement.
-While rare, in some cases, a divorced couple can continue to work together for the sake of the business.
+While rare, in some cases, a divorcing couple can continue to work together for the sake of the business.
 Typically, one partner will try to buy out the other.

-When this happens, certain elements need to be addressed as part of the divorce settlement.
+When this happens, they need to address certain elements of the divorce settlement.
 These include:

 - Release of claims from the business to ensure that the transfer did take place and that there will not be future claims against it once the divorce is final.